u6684258/sonic/README.md

 For verifier, please notice that current code may be temporary code for cost estimation, and right version is annotated.

+Feasibility-check code is in ./src/RSP, and the dataset used is the ./data folder.

 ## Data source